thisiskennyb/boulder_comp/README.md

 - **Scoring:** Points are awarded based on the difficulty of your climbs.
 The Users hardest completed bouldering grade determines their score, ensuring a fair and competitive playing field for participants of all skill levels.
 Click [here](http://3.143.247.65/rules-and-scoring) to learn more about scoring.

+### Purpose
+Bouldering Comp is a practical tool designed to organize bouldering competitions for the rock climbing community.
+The idea for this app originated from a group of friends who annually organize a competition and track all the details using Google Sheets.
+This app provides a more efficient way to manage leagues and access competition details.
+It aims to simplify the process for both organizers and participants, offering a user-friendly platform for league organization and information dissemination.

 ### Technology Used

 **Frontend**